 Abstraction

-The next core principle of object-oriented programming we are about to examine is "abstraction".
+The next core principle of object-oriented programming is "abstraction".
 Abstraction means working with something we know how to use without knowing how it works internally.
 A good example is a television set.
 We don’t need to know the inner workings of a TV, in order to use it.
 All we need is a remote control with a small set of buttons (the interface of the remote) and we will be able to watch TV.

 The same goes for objects in OOP.
 If we have an object Laptop and it needs a processor, we use the object Processor.
 We do not know (or rather it is of no concern to us) how it calculates.
 In order to use it, it’s sufficient to call the method Calculate() with appropriate parameters.

 Abstraction is something we do every day.
 This is an action, which obscures all details of a certain object that do not concern us and only uses the details, which are relevant to the problem we are solving.
-For example, in hardware configurations, there is an abstraction called "data storage device" which can be a hard disk, USB memory stick or CD-ROM drive.
-Each of these works in a different way internally but, from the point of view of the operating system and its applications, it is used in the same way – it stores files and folders.
-In Windows we have Windows Explorer and it can work with all devices in the same way, regardless of whether a device is a hard drive or a USB stick.
+For example, in hardware configurations, there is an abstraction called "data storage device", which can be a hard disk, USB memory stick or CD-ROM drive.
+Each of these work in a different way internally, but from the point of view of the operating system and its applications it is used in the same way – it stores files and folders.
+In Windows we have Windows Explorer that can work with all such devices in the same way, regardless of whether a it is a hard drive or an USB stick.
 It works with the abstraction "storage device" and is not involved with how data is read or written.
 The drivers of the particular device take care of that.
 They are implementations of the interface "data storage device".

 Abstraction is one of the most important concepts in programming and OOP.
 It allows us to write code, which works with abstract data structures (like dictionaries, lists, arrays and others).
 We can work with an abstract data type by using its interface without concerning ourselves with its implementation.
-For instance, we can save to a file all elements from a list without bothering if it is implemented with an array, a linked list, etc. The code remains unchanged, when we work with other data types.
+For instance, we can save to a file all elements from a list without concern for its implementation as an array, a linked list, etc. The code remains unchanged when we work with different data types.
 We can even write new data types (we will discuss this later) and make them work with our program without changing it.

-Abstraction allows us to do something very important – define an interface for our applications, i.e. to define all tasks the program is capable to execute and their respective input and output data.
-That way we can make a couple of small programs, each handling a smaller task.
-When we combine this with the ability to work with abstract data, we achieve great flexibility in integrating these small programs and much more opportunities for code reuse.
+Abstraction allows us to do something very important – define an interface for our applications, i.e. to define all tasks the program is capable of executing and their respective input and output data.
+That way we can make a couple of small programs, each handling a partial task.
+When we combine this with the ability to work with abstract data, we achieve great flexibility in integrating these small programs and create much more opportunities for code reuse.
 These small subprograms are referred to as components.
-This approach for writing programs is widely adopted since it allows us to reuse not only objects, but entire subprograms as well.
+This approach for writing programs is widely adopted, since it allows reuse of objects, but also of entire subprograms as well.

 Abstraction – Abstract Data Example

-Here is an example, where we define a specific data type "African lion", but use it later on in an abstract manner through the "Felidae" abstraction.
+Here is an example of a specific data type "African lion" that we use later in an abstract manner through the "Felidae" abstraction.
 This abstraction does not concern itself with the details of all types of lions.